EviDentApp/EviDentApp/README.md

 ## Run an Ionic app

-Run the following command in the project directory:
+Run the following commands in the Linux terminal:

+> cd PROJECT-DIRECTORY

 > ionic serve